This page is a glimpse inside how we use billions of rows of data to make sense of broadband availability.

 When it comes to public data, we are incredibly grateful to the hard work the FCC, Census Bureau, and public mapping agenies and organizations.
 Without their excellent work, building an accurate and fast tool that includes all providers wouldn't have been possible.

 Coverage Data: We use coverage datasets provided by FCC and other state level organizations as a starting point for many of our other datasets.

 While we'd love to say these datasets are perfect, we've put a lot of love into them to make them useable.

 Since 2014, we've spent 1000s of working hours of tedious hand editing, merging, and validating to make these public datasets ready and usable.
-We share this not to discount the value of these datasets but instead to educate those of you who read this page and import those datasets only notice that our results are substantially different.
+We share this not to discount the value of these datasets, but instead to educate those of you who read this page and import those datasets only to notice that our results are substantially different.